camilne9/election_analytics_blog/posts/prediction.md

 ![simulated electoral vote counts](../figures/simulated_electoral_vote.png)

 From this plot we can see that **Trump does not get a majority of electoral votes in most simulations**.
 In particular, **on average Trump receives 211 electoral votes**.
 Furthermore, **95% of all simulations have Trump getting between 152 and 270 electoral votes** and **Trump won the election in 2.49% of simulations**.

-This means that Biden is more likely to win the election than Trump, but Trump still has a nonzero chance of winning.
+This means that **Biden is more likely to win the election than Trump, but Trump still has a nonzero chance of winning**.

+# Conclusion

+My model uses a regression of historical polling data from the October and November and polling data from 10/30/2020 to predict the 2020 presidential election.
+The state-by-state result of my model suggests that **Biden will win the electoral vote with 350 votes to Trump's 188**.
+Furthermore, I predict that **Biden will win the national two-party popular vote with 53.9% of the vote to Trump's 46.1%**.
+Ultimately, I found that **Trump has a 2.49% chance of winning the election**.

+(Each of my predictions has associated uncertainties that are explained above.)

+In conclusion, while there is a chance that Trump wins, ***I predict that Biden will win the 2020 US Presidential Election***.